AdvanDEB/advandeb-architecture/docs/markdown/DEVELOPMENT-ENVIRONMENT.md

 conda activate advandeb
 ```

-This is the **only** Conda environment used for all AdvandEB services.
+This is the **only** Conda environment used for all AdvanDEB services.

 ## 2. Core Services